instacart/makara/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Todo

+Allow a cookie cache store to be provided by the middleware.
+If the cache store is set to :cookie then instantiate a cookie store based on the current request.
+After the response is handled ensure the store is reset to :cookie.